If you’ve never used plum in a dessert before, this Ginger Plum Cake is the perfect place to start.

 This year, my roommate wasn’t super excited about her birthday, but I was!
 Because 1) As we’ve discussed, I love birthdays and 2) I knew I was making this Caramel Cake.
 It’s a caramel lover’s dream with homemade caramel sauce in the cake batter, frosting and drizzled on top.

 It’s so good that I had a brief moment where I contemplated keeping it all for myself.
 It was brief, but it happened.

-I made an Oreo Stuffed M&M Cookie Cake this past weekend.
+I made an Oreo Stuffed M&M Bars this past weekend.
 This is not a drill.

 My inner fat kid is on full display here.
-I tweaked my M&M Cookie recipe, made it into a cookie cake and stuffed it with Oreos.
+I tweaked my M&M Cookie recipe, made it into blondie bars and stuffed it with Oreos.
 I don’t know what I was thinking.
 That’s a lie.
 I was thinking, “Damn, I bet that would be amazing.”
 And it was.
-This Oreo Stuffed M&M Cookie Cake is 100% indulgence, but it’s worth every calorie.
+These Oreo Stuffed M&M Bars are 100% indulgence, but it’s worth every calorie.

 This Coconut Cake is worth breaking your new year’s resolution for.